USC-SQL/ReproBot-Artifact/README.md

 # Estimated Time: 4m.
 export API_VERSION=23 && docker-compose up -d --force-recreate
 ```
 This command will create and start both the reprobot container and the openie container.
-For the reprobot container, it will also create and start the Android emulator with the specified Android version.
+Within the reprobot container, it will also create and start the Android emulator with the specified Android version.
 To explain, the first `export` command delares an environment variable, which tells the reprobot container which version of the Android emulator to create and start.
 In this tutorial, the example bug report is reported on Android 6 whose corresponding API level is 23.
 If you need to run other version of Android OS, please replace 23 with corresponding API level (you can find the corresponding API level for an Android version [here](https://commonsware.com/Jetpack/pages/chap-resourcetour-002.html).

 Once the above command finished running, please use the command `docker ps` to see the status of started containers.
 Once both of their status show as "healthy", you can proceed to the next step.